How to watch Celtics vs Kings in Summer League Championship

 - Oops!Something went wrong.Please try again later.

-Here’s how to watch the 2021 NBA Summer League Championship Game originally appeared on NBC Sports Northwest
+Here’s how to watch the 2021 NBA Summer League Championship Game originally appeared on NBC Sports Bayarea

 The Boston Celtics and Sacramento Kings will square off for the NBA Las Vegas Summer League championship on Tuesday night.